Emivvvvv/emiv-quartz/content/interview-prep/python-for-interviews-cheatsheet.md

 for key, val in myMap.items():
 	print(key, val)
 ```
-For some cases, creating the dict with defaultdict prevents a lot of edge cases
+For some cases, creating the dict with defaultdict prevents a lot of edge case crashes
 ```python
 from collections import defaultdict